 Leftism asserts the negation; liberalism negates the assertion.

-Thus, the Left wants to destroy the heritage of the past, and so assert that the past must be negated.
-Liberals, on the other hand, simply deny that the heritage of the past should be asserted.
-(If you want an example, liberal anti-anti-communism is an obvious one.)
+Thus, the Left is communist and wants to destroy the heritage of the past.
+It asserts that the past must be negated.
+Liberals, on the other hand, are anti-anti-communist and simply deny that the heritage of the past should be asserted.

-So far as I can tell, liberals and the Left act that way because they basically don’t like existence.
-When something exists it excludes things, and can’t be made into something else, and that seems intolerant, obstinate and even aggressive.
+Why do leftists and liberals do that?
+Basically, because they don’t like existence.
+When something exists it excludes things, and can’t be made into something else, which seems obstinate and even aggressive.
 The Left therefore wants to destroy whatever exists, because existence means limits, while liberals hope whatever exists will go away if they just stop supporting it.